 Three Core Definitions

-• Global Citizenship is an orientation of care and concern for the world that includes other humans (with whom we may or may not have anything in common) as well as other beings and the planet.
+- Global citizenship is an orientation of care and concern for the world that includes other humans (with whom we may or may not have anything in common) as well as other beings and the planet.
 It implies a commitment to action, as well as to peace, social justice and sustainability.

-• Global learning refers to learning that increases our capacity to appreciate the complex, overlapping global/local relationships in which we are positioned; to see difference and interconnectedness at once; and to think interdisciplinarily as we address the world’s challenges and strive to make it a more equitable, sustainable place.
+- Global learning refers to learning that increases our capacity to appreciate the complex, overlapping global/local relationships in which we are positioned; to see difference and interconnectedness at once; and to think interdisciplinarily as we address the world’s challenges and strive to make it a more equitable, sustainable place.

-• Global leadership is a mindset, skillset and way of being that is informed by an understanding of how systems work and interconnect; that is committed to working within complex contexts of difference; and that is dedicated to learning within changing circumstances as we aim to create a more just and sustainable world.
+- Global leadership is a mindset, skillset and way of being that is informed by an understanding of how social systems work and interconnect; that is committed to working within complex contexts of difference; and that is dedicated to learning within changing circumstances as we aim to create a more just and sustainable world.